Regurgitator (EP)

-Regurgitator (also known as Hamburger) is the debut self-titled debut extended play (EP) by Australian rock band Regurgitator.
-The band was released independently in October 1994 and re-released in February 1995 after signing with East West Records/Warner Music Australia.
+Regurgitator (also known as Hamburger) is the debut self-titled extended play (EP) by Australian rock band Regurgitator.
+The EP was released in January 1995 by Warner Music Australia and re-released in March 1995 by East West Records.
 The EP peaked at number 45 on the ARIA singles chart.

-At the ARIA Music Awards of 1995, the EP was nominated for ARIA Award for Best Adult Alternative Album.
+At the ARIA Music Awards of 1995, the EP was nominated for Best Adult Alternative Album.

 Singles

 The EP was supported by two promotional/radio singles "Couldn't Do It" and "Like It Like That"; both of which had video clips; however, no official single was commercially released.
+Both received high rotation on Triple J.

+Artwork

+The EP's cover was a picture of a hamburger.
+Andrew Stafford, in Pig City, said it "made explicit the comparison between record company 'product' and fast food."
+Drummer Lee instigated the use of the Warner Bros. logo on the back of the CD, which was removed from later issues.
+Ely said later said, "They didn't let us use Bugs Bunny."